MetaMask/metamask-docs/snaps/features/custom-evm-accounts/create-account-snap.md

 ### 1. Install the Keyring API

-Install `@metamask/keyring-api` in your project directory using Yarn or npm:
+Install the [`@metamask/keyring-api`](https://github.com/MetaMask/keyring-api) module in your project directory using Yarn or npm:

 ```bash
 yarn add @metamask/keyring-api